isomerpages/hdb-carpark/example-resource/example-categories/_posts/2019-01-01-how-to-terminate-season.md

 permalink: "/example-resource/example-categories/test"
 ---
 Termination Procedure
-You can terminate your season parking if you do not need it anymore, and we will refund you the unexpired season parking charges.
-Requests for a refund must be made prior to the termination, and we will not backdate refunds.
+<br>You can terminate your season parking if you do not need it anymore, and we will refund you the unexpired season parking charges.
+<br>Requests for a refund must be made prior to the termination, and we will not backdate refunds.

-How to terminate?
+<br>How to terminate?
-You can terminate your season parking via our Termination of Season Parking service.
+<br>You can terminate your season parking via our Termination of Season Parking service.

-Will you get a refund?
+<br>Will you get a refund?
-The amount of season parking charges to be refunded will be calculated from the day after you do the termination.
-For example, if you  terminate your season parking on 1st January, refund will be given for 2nd January until the expiry date of your season parking.
-Please see the below illustration
+<br>The amount of season parking charges to be refunded will be calculated from the day after you do the termination.
+<br>For example,
+1. Jack bought a season parking that expires on 31st January
+2. Jack terminates his season parking on 20th January
+3. Jack will receive a refund for 21st January to 31st January
+4. Jack can still park in the car park for the whole of 20th January

 First-time purchasers can apply season parking for the current month with full rate or buy a longer-term season parking with pro-rated charge for the current month plus following month(s).
 As season parking is for long-term use and sold on a calendar month basis, termination of the pro-rated season parking (i.e. current month and subsequent month) is not allowed.